EndPointCorp/end-point-blog/2026/07/adding-conversations-to-multi-agent-travel-planner.md

 ### Key takeaways

-The pieces here are not exotic individually.
-A short LLM classifier, a `List<ChatMessage>` workflow input, an idempotent SQLite schema, a `SemaphoreSlim` keyed by an ID — none of it is novel.
-The interesting part is how they compose to turn a one-shot pipeline into something that feels like a real assistant.
+None of this is complicated on its own: a short LLM classifier, a `List<ChatMessage>` workflow input, an idempotent SQLite schema, a `SemaphoreSlim` in a dictionary keyed by conversation ID.
+What's interesting to me is how they add up to turn a straight, one-shot pipeline into something that feels like a real assistant.

 - A router-driven subset workflow is a much better cost story than re-running everything on every follow-up
 - Manage conversation history at the service layer when your unit of state is the conversation, not any single agent's thread
 - Commit conversation mutations only after the workflow reaches `WorkflowOutputEvent`, so cancellations and errors leave state intact
 - One Aggregator that detects its own mode is simpler than two separate agents for "plan" and "chat answer"
 - SQLite with WAL mode is the right default for single-instance persistence; the abstraction over `IConversationStore` keeps the migration path open
-- Fail fast on concurrent turns with HTTP 409 — queuing invisibly is worse for users than rejecting cleanly
+- Fail fast on concurrent turns with HTTP 409: queuing invisibly is worse for users than just rejecting
 - `SqliteConnection.ClearAllPools()` before deleting test database files on Windows, or you will leak temp files

-What did not change matters too: the five agents, their tools, the provider abstraction, the SSE event names.
+What didn't change also matters: the five agents, their tools, the provider abstraction, the SSE event names.
 Adding conversation did not require redesigning the pipeline — it required wrapping it in the right state machine and giving the right layer ownership of the history.

 The source code is on [GitHub](https://github.com/bimalghartimagar/LocalAgentTravelPlanner).